 The first non-VT example I want to look at is from the coach that has become the Gold Standard for program builders: Dabo Swinney.

 Clemson’s ascent to arguably the best program in the country in such a short time is truly legendary.
-Even if Swinney retired today, he would still probably go down as one of the greatest coaches in NCAA history.
+Even if Swinney retired today, he would still likely go down as one of the greatest coaches in NCAA history.

-The accomplishments speak for themselves: six ACC Championships (including five straight), five consecutive College Football Playoff appearances, four CFP Championship game appearances, and two National Championships.
+The accomplishments speak for themselves: six ACC Championships (including five straight), five consecutive College Football Playoff appearances, four CFP Championship game appearances and two National Championships.

 What is important to note about the current Upper Echelon of teams in college football is that Clemson by far has the least expansive history.

-Yes, they did have one National Championship pre-Dabo (1984), but compared to the likes of Alabama, LSU, Ohio State, and Oklahoma, it does not compare.
+Yes, they did have one National Championship pre-Dabo (1984), but compared to the likes of Alabama, LSU, Ohio State and Oklahoma, it does not compare.
 Plus, by the time Swinney took over (2008), that championship was far from most minds.

 So how did Clemson get to that point?